Rick L. Edgeman, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 May be used as core credit in J-3-c.
-Cr is not given for Stat 251 after Stat 301.
+Credit awarded for only one of Stat 251, Stat 301, and Stat 416.
 Intro to statistical methods including design of statistical studies, basic sampling methods, descriptive statistics, probability and sampling distributions; inference in surveys and experiments, regression, and analysis of variance.

 Stat 262 Decision Analysis (1 cr)